 Polaroid CUBE HD Action Camera Long-Term Review @ ModSynergy.com

-The Polaroid brand name is arguably one of the most recognizable brand names in the world and it would have been a travesty to see them go.
-Today the Polaroid brand is owned by PLR IP Holdings, LLC.
-Funny enough it was during the first phases of the digital era that we got to review Polaroid digital cameras on ModSynergy just as digital photography was becoming popular.
+The Polaroid brand name is undeniably one of the most recognizable in the world, and it would have been a true tragedy to see them fade away.
+Today, the Polaroid brand is owned by PLR IP Holdings, LLC.
+Interestingly, it was during the early stages of the digital era that we had the chance to review Polaroid digital cameras on ModSynergy, just as digital photography was gaining popularity.

 Polaroid is best known for pioneering instant photography.
 As a world leader, Polaroid has reinvented instant photography for the digital age.
 Polaroid CUBE is the next generation of cameras brought to you by a brand you have trusted for over 75 years.

 Our story says it all.
 Polaroid has been a trusted global brand for more than 75 years and is best known for pioneering instant photography since Edwin Land first conceived of the instant camera in 1943.
 We embrace the nostalgia inherent in our past, allowing us to embrace old technologies through new technologies and beyond.

 Itsy-bitsy brilliant!
 Splash-resistant and shockproof with 1080p HD video and a 124 degree wide-angle lens, the Polaroid Cube is ready for anything.